sifis-home/json-schemas/README.md

 # json-schemas
 A collection of json schemas defined within SIFIS-Home

-The data folder contains an json instance of the defined json schemas.
+The `data` folder contains an json instance of the defined json schemas.

-Schemas can be validated by using the tool [check-jsonschema](https://check-jsonschema.readthedocs.io/en/latest/).
+Schemas can be validated by using the tool [`check-jsonschema`](https://check-jsonschema.readthedocs.io/en/latest/).
 This validation will be included in the CI.

 ## API Label Schema